 After your exploratory research, you can start pinpointing what you really need to know to move forward in your product development process.

 Will you be focussing on customer needs, or how to get a competitive advantage?
-Will the market analysis focus on market demand and pricing, or is there still a lot of ground to cover in the physical product and usage habits?
+Will the market analysis focus on product demand and pricing, or is there still a lot of ground to cover in the physical product and usage habits?

 It’s important to have a clear idea of what you’ll be researching.
 Ask yourself: what actionable insights do I need to win in this market segment?
 Make your objectives as concrete as you can, so your answers will be focused and you can confidently use them to base your next step on.